Towards large-scale probabilistic set covering problems: an efficient Benders decomposition approach: Abstract

 \section{Abstract}

-In this paper, we investigate the probabilistic set covering problems (\CCSCP) in which the right-hand side is a random vector $\xi$ and the covering constraint is required to be satisfied with a prespecified probability.
-We consider the case arising from sample average approximation (or finite discrete distributions).
+In this paper, we investigate the probabilistic set covering problem (\CCSCP) in which the right-hand side is a binary random vector and the covering constraint is required to be satisfied with a prespecified probability.
+We consider the case with a finite discrete distribution of the random vector, which usually arises in the context of the {sample average approximation approach}.
 We develop an effective Benders decomposition (\BD) algorithm for solving large-scale \CCSCPs, which enjoys two key advantages: (i) the number of variables in the underlying Benders reformulation is independent of the scenario size; and (ii) the Benders cuts can be separated by an efficient combinatorial algorithm.
-For the special case that $\xi$ is a combination of several independent random blocks/subvectors, we explicitly take this kind of block structure into consideration and develop a more efficient \BD algorithm.
-Numerical results on instances with up to one million scenarios demonstrate the effectiveness of the proposed \BD algorithms over a black-box \MIP solver's branch-and-cut and automatic \BD algorithms and a state-of-the-art algorithm in the literature.
+For the special case that the random vector is a combination of several independent random blocks/subvectors, we explicitly take this kind of block structure into consideration and develop a more efficient \BD algorithm.
+Moreover, to further speed up the two proposed \BD algorithms, we develop a class of strong valid inequalities, which are guaranteed to be facet-defining for the polytope induced by the probabilistic constraint.
+Numerical results on instances with up to one million scenarios demonstrate the effectiveness of the proposed \BD algorithms over a black-box mixed integer programming solver's branch-and-cut and automatic \BD algorithms and a state-of-the-art algorithm in the literature. \\ \keywords{Benders decomposition $\cdot$ Large-scale optimization $\cdot$ Probabilistic set covering $\cdot$ Sample average approximations}